-ANSWER: I worked on a sport fishing boat in Nantucket, MA, right before starting college, where I was able to meet so many different people including some very high-profile businessmen from the New York City and Boston areas.
+ANSWER: I worked on a sport fishing boat in Nantucket, MA, right before starting college, where I met many different people, including some very high-profile businessmen from the New York City and Boston areas.
 The most memorable people I met included Senator John Kennedy, sports commentator Stuart Scott, and the “Soup Nazi” from Seinfeld.

 QUESTION: What was your very first job?

-ANSWER: There were always plenty of work opportunities, growing up in Idaho.
-My first paid job was moving sprinkler pipe for a local farmer.
+ANSWER: There were always plenty of work opportunities growing up in Idaho.
+My first paid job was moving sprinkler pipes for a local farmer.
 I got paid for every sprinkler pipe moved.

-QUESTION: What was the most valuable lesson you’ve learned in life so far?
+QUESTION: What was the most valuable lesson you’ve learned so far?

 ANSWER: Don’t sweat the small stuff.
-Work hard, focus on things you can control, and don’t let the things that are out of your control stress you out.
+Work hard, focus on things you can control, and don’t let the things out of your control stress you out.

 QUESTION: What professional accomplishment are you most proud of?

 ANSWER: GUIDEcx!
-At the time this career opportunity came up I was entertaining a very good job offer from another local company.
-I then met Pete (Ord, GUIDEcx founder) and three months later joined the team and I’m super glad I made the jump.
+When this career opportunity came up, I was entertaining a very good job offer from another local company.
+I then met Pete (Ord, GUIDEcx, founder) and three months later joined the team, and I’m super glad I made the jump.
 It’s been very fulfilling to be a part of the team that is helping grow the company through these amazing milestones.

 QUESTION: What makes you unique in your profession?

-ANSWER: My career path to where I’m at now isn’t a traditional software engineering path.
-I started my career in Information Security and Risk Assurance and then decided to transition full time into software after I discovered it was something I enjoyed.
+ANSWER: My career path to where I’m now isn’t a traditional software engineering path.
+I started my career in Information Security and Risk Assurance and then decided to transition full-time into software after discovering it was something I enjoyed.